aguiarlab/MotionPredict_old/README.md

 ```
 python3 appellateDataPrep.py /path/to/AppellateOpinionLegalData.txt
 ```
-Applies the doc2vec pretrained model on the new file.
+The following applies the doc2vec and word2vec pretrained model on the new file and rules from the sequential covering algorithm.
 ```
 python3 doc2vec.py /path/to/Appellate_Opinion_To_Be_Embedded.csv /path/to/pretrained doc2vec models
 ```
-Applies the word2vec pretrained model on the new file.
 ```
 python3 word2vec.py /path/to/Appellate_Opinion_To_Be_Embedded.csv /path/to/pretrained word2vec models
 ```
-Applies the word2vec pretrained model on the rules from the sequential covering algorithm.
 ```
 python3 word2vec_rules.py /path/to/rules /path/to/pretrained word2vec models
 ```